daronphang/coding_resources/databases/overview.md

 ## Choosing Database:
 Key factors include:
 - **Atomicity**: Either all of operations (insert, update, delete) inside a transaction take place or none.
 Offers consistency.
-- **Vertical vs Horizontal Scaling**: Relational for vertical (adding more compute power to server) and non-relational for horizontal (distribute load across servers).
+- **Vertical vs Horizontal Scaling**: Relational for vertical (adding more compute power to a server) and non-relational for horizontal (distribute load across more servers).
 - **Speed**: Non-relational database offers faster performance.
 Useful for real-time data such as sensor data.